bioinfoMMS/EvalDNA/README.md

 Prequisites
 ----------
 EvalDNA requires Python v2.7.13, Perl v5.24.3 or later, and R statistical software v3.5.1 or later.
 Prequisites are provided within the Docker instance and do not need to be installed separately.
+EvalDNA has been tested on Docker version 18.09.8.
+To install Docker, please read the installation instructions at https://docs.docker.com/get-docker/ for your platform.
+Docker documentation is provided at https://docs.docker.com/.

 Installation